 Dental – An “ounce of prevention is worth a pound of cure .”
 It is vitally important to give your pet regular dental cleanings.
 Without it, substantial problems develop.
 It becomes much more costly to cure a diseased jawbone, an infection caused by rotten teeth, or a gastrointestinal upset due to the presence of infection.
 Taking care of preventive maintenance upfront is very cost-effective, and CCHS is here to help!

 Veterinary Medications – This is offered on a case-by-case basis and not a continual supply.

 Vaccinations – CCHS does not generally pay for routine vaccinations.
 We ask that you check out Oregon Mobile Veterinary (OMV) at www.oregonmobilevet.com.
 They come to the Rogue Ale Restaurant parking lot in Newport once a month.
-The OMV performs the required exam but does not charge for it.
-Contact them at (503) 389-8987 or online at firstname.lastname@example.org.
+The Oregon Mobile Vet performs a limited visual exam to see if the animal is healthy enough for vaccines.
+They do not charge for the exam, however all other services cost.
+Please check their website for prices.
+Contact them at (503) 389-8987 or online at email@example.com.

 Euthanasia – The cost of a veterinarian recommended euthanasia will be covered when a pet is too sick to recover.

 We will not pay for the euthanasia of a healthy pet.
 Until a new shelter is built, CCHS and FOLCAS are covering the cost of communal cremation.